ldutoit/stoneflies_GBS1/SNPcalling.md

 ```

-We then ran [filter_stacks_vcf.py](filter_stacks_vcf.py) requiring at least 80% of individuals left (152 out of 179) to have at least 1 of coverage and.
+We then ran [filter_stacks_vcf.py](filter_stacks_vcf.py) requiring at least 80% of individuals left (152 out of 179) to have at least 1 of coverage.
 We only kept one read per Stacks for Stacks containg up to two loci.
 We excluded all other Stacks.

 ```
 python ~/repos/scripts/stoneflies_GBS1/filter_stacks_vcf.py SNPcall_default/populations.snps.vcf  output_snpfiles_all -mincov 1   -min_nind_with_mincov 152
 ```

-That outputted 2060 SNPs and a few statistics in the file stats_per_ind.txt/ This number is low.
+That outputted 2060 SNPs and a few statistics.
+This number of SNPs is low.
 We quickly looked at the distribution of SNPs per individuals.
 We found that some individuals had very few SNPs:
 ```
 nsnpsperinds<-read.table(stats_per_ind.txt",,h=T)
 quantile(nsnpsperinds[,3],seq(0,1,0.05))